retooth2/xenharmlib/doc/quickstart.rst

 The reason for this is that notes and pitches implement a common interface.
 Notes have convenient 'proxies' to the properties of the underlying pitch.
-This way pitch objects can be substituted for notes in all analytical utils of the library.
+This way, pitch objects can be substituted for notes in all analytical utils of the library.

 Here is a selection of the shared interface between periodic pitches